Dolmabahçe Palace: Décor and equipment

-Whereas the Topkapı Palace has exquisite examples of Iznik tiles and Ottoman carving, the Dolmabahçe palace is extensively decorated with gold and crystal.
+Whereas the Topkapı Palace has exquisite examples of Iznik ware tiles and Ottoman carving, the Dolmabahçe is extensively decorated with gold and crystal.
 Fourteen tonnes of gold were used to gild the ceilings.
-Over 100 kg of gold was used to decorate the palac, this weight today costs US$6 million.
+Over 100 kg of gold was used to decorate the palace, this weight today costs US$6 million.

-The world's largest Bohemian crystal chandelier is in the Ceremonial Hall.
+The world's largest crystal chandelier is in the Ceremonial Hall.
 It has 750 lamps and weighs 4.5 tonnes.
-The chandelier was originally assumed to have been a gift from Queen Victoria; in 2006, however, a receipt was discovered showing it had been paid for in full by the Sultan.
+The chandelier was originally assumed to have been a gift from Queen Victoria; in 2006, however, a receipt was discovered showing it had been paid for in full by the sultan.

-Dolmabahçe has the largest collection of Bohemian and Baccarat crystal chandeliers in the world.
-The famous Crystal Staircase has the shape of a double horseshoe and is built of Baccarat crystal, brass and mahogany.
+Dolmabahçe has the most extensive collection of Bohemian and Baccarat crystal chandeliers in the world.
+The famous Crystal Staircase has the shape of a double horseshoe and is built of Baccarat crystal, brass, and mahogany.

-Expensive stones such as Marmara (Proconnesian) marble, Egyptian alabaster (calcite, also known as onyx-marble), and Porphyry from Pergamon were used for the decoration.
+Expensive stones such as Marmara Island (Proconnesian) marble, Egyptian alabaster (calcite, also known as onyx-marble), and porphyry from Pergamon were used for the decoration.

 The palace includes a large number of Hereke palace carpets made by the Hereke Imperial Factory.
 The Hereke carpet featured in the main hall happens to be the largest Hereke rug in the world.
-Also featured are 150-year-old bearskin rugs originally presented to the Sultan as a gift by Tsar Nicholas I.
+Also featured are 150-year-old bearskin rugs presented initially to the sultan as a gift by Tsar Nicholas I.

 A collection of 202 oil paintings is on display in the palace.
 A highlight of the collection are 23 paintings by Ivan Aivazovsky which he created as a court painter during his stays in Istanbul.
 The collection also includes paintings by Gustave Boulanger, Jean-Léon Gérôme, Eugène Fromentin, Stanisław Chlebowski, Félix Ziem, Karl Joseph Kuwasseg, Fausto Zonaro, Théo van Rysselberghe and Alexander Sandor Svoboda.
 There are also paintings by Turkish painters such as Osman Hamdi Bey, Halil Pasha and Osman Nuri Pasha in this art museum.

 From the very beginning, the palace's equipment implemented the highest technical standards.
-Gas lighting and water-closets were imported from Great Britain, whereas the palaces in continental Europe were still lacking these features at that time.
+Gas lighting and water-closets were imported from Great Britain, whereas other palaces in continental Europe were still lacking these features at that time.
 Later, electricity, a central heating system and an elevator were installed.